 Bachelor of Arts in Art

 The BA in Art is a liberal arts degree that has three tracks: studio art, art history, and secondary education (art education).
 The studio art and art history tracks each have a 45-credit-hour major.
-The BA in Art requires an 18-credit-hour minor, which can be any minor offered by the university, excepting the studio art minor.
+The BA in Art requires a minor, which can be any minor offered by the university, except the studio art minor.
 The art education track is a 64 credit hour major with a minor in secondary education.

 Note: Current students who have declared majors in either the Bachelor of Art in Studio Art or the Bachelor of Art in Art History may continue to complete requirements and graduate under the catalog year in which they declared their major.
 The art history and studio art tracks in the BA in Art require a minor.
 Please contact the art department if you have any further questions.

 Bachelor of Fine Art in Art